pUrGe12/MLBxG-extension/README.md

 </div>

+# More things

+- [ ] Integrating velocity finder with panel.py
+- [ ] Creating a exit-velocity finder using bat-tracking
+- [ ] An old video uploader and hence generating statcast for that (add this in options itself)

 Developing an extension that can read your screen and give you live data updates and tips on your favourite baseball games!
 (With permission)

 > [!IMPORTANT]